By Iain Blair

 When we began the series in Colombia, we were told that Netflix didn’t feel comfortable having the footage down there for editing because of piracy issues, and that worked for me.
 I like coming back to edit and then going back down to Mexico to shoot.
 We shoot two episodes at a time and cut two at a time.
 I’m in the middle of doing fixes on Episode 2 and we’re about to lock Episode 3.

 Talk about editing.
 You have several editors, I assume because of the time factor.
 How does that work?

-You have a big cast and a lot of stuff going on in each episode.
+You have a huge cast and a lot of moving pieces in each episode.
 What are the big editing challenges?

-This show has a great score by Sean Callery, as well as great sound design.
-Can you talk about the importance of sound and music.
+This show has a great score and great sound design.
+Where do you mix, and can you talk about the importance of sound and music?